anamika1302/CS539-Ventilator-Pressure-Prediction/README.md

 ### R & C Attributes

-A ventilator must consider lung attributes Compliance(C) and Resistance(R) to predict the optimal pressure.
+A ventilator must consider lung attributes Capacitance (C) and Resistance(R) to predict the optimal pressure.

 R can be thought of as the resistance observed while blowing up a balloon through a straw.
 Higher R will have more resistance and it will be harder to let air inside.